Stabilization of underactuated linear coupled reaction-diffusion PDEs via distributed or boundary actuation: Proof of Theorem

 Her research interests include time-delay systems, networked control systems, distributed parameter systems, robust control, singular perturbations and nonlinear control.
 She has published two monographs and more than 200 articles in international scientific journals.
 She serves/served as Associate Editor in Automatica, SIAM Journal on Control and Optimization and IMA Journal of Mathematical Control and Information.
-In 2014 she was Nominated as a Highly Cited Researcher by Thomson ISI.
+In 2014 she was recognized as a Highly Cited Researcher by Thomson ISI.
 Since 2018, she has been the incumbent for Chana and Heinrich Manderman Chair on System Control at Tel Aviv University.
 She is IEEE Fellow since 2019.
 In 2021 she was recipient of IFAC Delay Systems Life Time Achievement Award and of Kadar Award for outstanding research in Tel Aviv University.
-She is currently a member of the IFAC Council. \end{IEEEbiography}
+She was a member of the IFAC Council.
+She is currently IEEE CSS Distinguished Lecturer.
+In 2023 her monograph ``Introduction to Time-Delay Systems: Analysis and Control" (Birkhauser, 2014) was the winner of IFAC Harold Chestnut Control Engineering Textbook Prize. \end{IEEEbiography}